 You see, in the field of science, intelligence is measured by how much you know, how well you can compute, how much research experience you have, or by the degree (or degrees) you have attached to your name.

 And don’t get me wrong, we want scientists and engineers to be book-smart people.
 It’s important to know where we have come from in science so that we can build upon that foundation.
-But it is also equally as important to have “minds at work” – those who think out of the box in order to create and discover the innovations of the future.
+But it is also equally important to have “minds at work”—those who think outside of the box in order to create and discover the innovations of the future.

 It means that teaching science should be about more than just book-smarts and degree-pursuits.